NxPKG/khulnasoft-docs/content/rules/origin-rules/faq.md

 * A page rule defines a Host header override, but not a resolve override (or DNS record override).
 An origin rule defines a DNS record override, but not a Host header override.
 The resulting request will have the `Host` header defined by the page rule and the origin hostname defined by the origin rule.
 * A page rule defines a Host header override, and an origin rule also defines a Host header override.
 The resulting request will have the `Host` header defined by the origin rule.

-## Will Cloudflare automatically migrate my Page Rules with Host header and DNS record overrides to origin rules?
+## Will Khulnasoft automatically migrate my Page Rules with Host header and DNS record overrides to origin rules?

 No. This is currently a manual process, since your Page Rules may include additional settings that origin rules do not currently support.

 ## What happens if more than one origin rule matches the current request?

 If two or more origin rules match a request, the configuration of those rules is merged.
 While merging two configurations, the settings of later rules will override the settings defined in previous rules, updating or adding configuration properties.
-The final configuration applied by Cloudflare will be this merged version.
+The final configuration applied by Khulnasoft will be this merged version.

-For example, if you configure the following two [origin rules](/rules/origin-rules/) and both rules match, Cloudflare will use the destination port set by the first rule, and the DNS hostname override and `Host` header value set by the second rule.
+For example, if you configure the following two [origin rules](/rules/origin-rules/) and both rules match, Khulnasoft will use the destination port set by the first rule, and the DNS hostname override and `Host` header value set by the second rule.

 {{<example>}}